-7. Cyber Liability addressing risks associated with electronic transmissions, the internet, networks and informational assets, and having limits of no less than $700,000 per occurrence and $5,000,000 in the aggregate.
+7. Cyber Liability addressing risks associated with electronic transmissions, the internet, networks and informational assets, and having limits of no less than $700,000 per occurrence and $3000,000 in the aggregate.

-The Contractor shall provide proof of such insurance coverage by tendering to the undersigned State representative a certificate of insurance prior to the commencement of this Contract and proof of workers’ compensation coverage meeting all statutory requirements of IC § 22-3-2.
+Upon written request, The Contractor shall provide proof of such insurance coverage by tendering to the undersigned State representative a certificate of insurance prior to the commencement of this Contract and proof of workers’ compensation coverage meeting all statutory requirements of IC § 22-3-2.
 In addition, proof of an “all states endorsement” covering claims occurring outside the State is required if any of the services provided under this Contract involve work outside of Indiana.

 B. The Contractor’s insurance coverage must meet the following additional requirements: